sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 	- A Conversation Example

 - Adding Work to the Event Queue
+> As you create Node.js application and design code, you need to keep in mind the event model described
+>
+> To leverage the scalability and performance of the event model make sure you break up the work into
+> chunks that can be perfored as a series of *callbacks*

 	- Implementing Timers
       - Delaying Work with Timeouts
       - Performing Periodic Work with Intervals